 Safe Medication Disposal

 Safe medication disposal is important to preventing misuse and abuse.
-Properly disposing of unwanted or unneeded medications also supports a healthy environment.
+Properly disposing of unwanted or unneeded prescription and over-the-counter (OTC) medications also supports a healthy environment.
 Learn how to properly dispose of old, unused, or expired medication.

 An authorized drug-take back location is always the first recommendation for disposing of unwanted medication.
 The DEA coordinates with local communities in two community-based drug take-back events during the National Drug Take Back campaign sponsored by the DEA.
 These events usually take place in April and October.
-Many police departments and pharmacies are now year-round collection sites.
-Search for a DEA-authorized collection location and events.
+Many police departments and pharmacies now offer year-round collection.

 A new Oregon law requires drug companies to pay for and run a drug take-back program.
 The program must be operational by July 1, 2021.
 Read more about the new law.